corpusops/corpusops.bootstrap/docs/projects/vagrant.md

 - Look your App steps: ``.ansible/playbooks/tasks/app_steps.yml``
 - You should then use a combination of a playbook, ``only_steps=true`` for your to select which deployment steps to execute and not to relaunch the whole thing.
-- Eg, to redo php-fpm, sync local code from localdir to inside the vm and reinstall the app (do a manual drush sql-drop via ``vm_manage ssh`` before):
+- Eg, to redo nginx setup, php-fpm, sync local code from localdir to inside the vm and reinstall the app (do a manual drush sql-drop via ``vm_manage ssh`` before):

     ```sh